The Mac.Rob Foundation is a philanthropic body, established to enable education and advancement of young women in Victoria.

 The Christina Montgomery Oration is named in honour of the first principal of The Mac.Robertson Girls' High School and was created to celebrate the successes and achievements of extraordinary women, while simultaneously supporting the current cohort of students.

 The intent of the Oration is to provide an opportunity for a woman of influence to address the community on a topic of their choice.
-This year we are fortunate to announce our speaker:
+This year we were fortunate to announce our speaker:

 Professor Gillian Triggs OAM